murchandamus/bips/bip-update-process.md

 The BIPs repository does not aim to track acceptance[^acceptance], adoption, or community consensus on BIPs except to provide a quick overview of BIP statuses (see [Workflow](#workflow) below) to visitors.

 ### What is the scope of the BIPs repository?

 The BIPs repository is focused on information and technologies that aim to support and expand the utility of the bitcoin currency.
 Related topics that are of interest to the bitcoin community may be acceptable.
-Proposals that undermine the fundamental principle that Bitcoin constitutes a peer-to-peer electronic cash system for the bitcoin currency are out-of-scope.
+Proposals that undermine the fundamental principle that bitcoin constitutes a peer-to-peer electronic cash system for the bitcoin currency are out-of-scope.

 ## BIP format and structure